elliewix/github-training-brain-dumps/github_directions.md

 GitHub uses the git version control system and has added specialized tools on top of it.

+Here's the example repository that you'll be creating as we go through this lesson: https://github.com/elliewix/jupyter-rr-demo-repo.
+Take some time to look through the commits and files.

 ## Getting started with GitHub

 Now that you know a little about what this is about, we can start stepping through the process.